 - View Digital Literacy & Learning Resources from the Colorado Virtual Library

-EUpdats are monthly Computer Science Education newsletters featuring Colorado computer science educational events, curriculum resources, and professional development opportunities.
-Please email Christine Liebe with announcements or if you would like to be added to the Colorado K-12 Computer Science Education listserv.
+E-Updates are monthly Computer Science Education newsletters featuring Colorado computer science educational events, curriculum resources, and professional development opportunities.

 PLC Bytes, stand for Professional Learning Communities "Bytes' or research-based presentations that educators can use for discussions.
 The following PLC Byte features differentiation strategies specifically for computer science educators.